FPreta/agorag/README.md

 python gradio_app.py                     # http://127.0.0.1:7860
 ```

+> On first launch, the app loads the store into memory, so startup may take a few moments.

 Open the app and ask, e.g. *"What has Agora published about coal phase-out in
 Southeast Asia?"*